Note: Every page of the copies need to be signed (in blue ink if possible)!

 - Signed copies of the owner AND buyer’s personal documents:

 *Note: Due to a new regulation from the transport office, we will need the buyer’s original passport to transfer ownership.
 We will have you sign a paper noting it is in our possession, and another paper when it is returned to you.
 If you are not comfortable with this, you will need to go to the transport office with us (This could take most of the day as we will need the passport when we submit the paper work and when we pick it up).

 2) AND one of following:

-House Title with your name in it.
+House Title (yellow book) with your name in it.
 Same note about new regulations as above, We will need the original on the day of transfer.

 House Registration Document (Tabien Baan) – top part is house info, second part/page is the individual’s name in the book (a book can have several pages of names in it)